 - Receive notification of completed builds via Notification Center or Growl

-CCMenu works with all recent versions of CruiseControl and should work with other continuous integration servers as long as they can provide status in the “cctray” XML format.
+CCMenu works with CruiseControl, and with CircleCI, Jenkins, Snap CI, TeamCity, ThoughtWorks Go, and Travis CI.
+It should work with any continuous integration server that can provide status in the “cctray” XML format.

 The summary icon in the menu bar and the icons for the individual projects in the menu convey information about the project status: